zacharyhansen/alexReact/README.md

 I could also allow for users to set the number of random photos they desire and be able to select one to full screen it.

-The API also supports date ranges so this could be added to the search functionality
+The API also supports date ranges so this could be added to the search functionality.